 I am an organismal evolutionary biologist broadly interested in the origin and evolution of biological diversity (i.e., lineage, phenotypic, and ecological diversity), particularly plant diversity.
-In my research, I use an integrative, quantitative approach combining natural history, molecular phylogenetics, statistics, genomics, and computational biology to address questions such as: what is the evolutionary history of species? what factors and mechanisms promote or restrict genetic, lineage, and phenotypic diversification? how and why species multiply?
+In my research, I use an integrative, quantitative approach combining natural history, molecular phylogenetics, statistics, genomics, and computational biology to address questions such as: what is the evolutionary history of species? what factors and mechanisms promote or restrict genetic, lineage, and phenotypic diversity? how and why species multiply?

 evolutionary biology, plant systematics, phylogenetics, plant biology, computational biology.

 |2010—2012||Postdoctoral Research Associate||Department of Integrative Biology, University of California, Berkeley|

 |2010||Ph.D.
 Ecology, Evolution & Systematics||Department of Biology, University of Missouri, St. Louis|

 |2000||B.S.
 Biology||Departamento de Ciencias Biológicas, Universidad de Los Andes, Bogotá, Colombia|

 Understanding how biodiversity originates and evolves is a central question in ecology and evolution.
 I am particularly interested in evaluating how geographic and environmental factors interact to allow and cause organisms to evolve and diversify.
 I am studying the role of these factors in the evolution of plants from the highland (Escallonia) and lowland (Protium) forests of South America.Relevant publications: AJB, J. Biog., Evolution